 The TP-Link N300 Wireless Travel Router is the simplest travel router in the review.
 Simply put, it is just a travel router and doesn’t have any extra’s like file-sharing or being able to be used as a power bank.

-The setup is incredibly easy and takes under a minute.
+The setup for this travel router is incredibly easy and takes under a minute.
 Once set up it can be connected to by as many devices as you like but its performance does decrease noticeably with multiple devices.

-Overall a simple, fast, portable, and easy to use rooter that also comes with 24/7 support and a 2-year warranty.
+Overall a simple, fast, portable, and easy-to-use router that also comes with 24/7 support and a 2-year warranty.

-It comes without an internal battery but you can charge it from your laptops USB, power bank, or from a wall socket.
-It comes with 2 ethernet ports, 64MB of RAM and 16MB of flash.
-You can also increase this via the USB.
+It comes without an internal battery but you can charge it from your laptop’s USB or from a wall socket.
+It comes with 2 ethernet ports, 64MB of RAM, and 16MB of flash.
+You can also increase this via USB.
 It’s also Open Source and programmable so you can have full control over everything.